 Now, because it has a higher 360Hz (390Hz OC) refresh rate, the Acer XV252QF offers lower input lag than the XG2431.
 It also supports backlight strobing, but fast-paced motion is not as clear.
 So, the choice between the two comes down to your personal preference, but keep in mind that in order to take full advantage of 390Hz, you’ll need to be able to output 390FPS.

-The backlight strobing of the BenQ XL2546K is comparable to that of the XG2431, but it requires advanced tweaking.
-Further, since it uses a TN panel, you get narrow viewing angles and the colors look washed out in comparison to the XG2431 yet it’s twice the price.
+The BenQ XL2566K has the fastest response time speed thanks to its TN panel, and its DyAc+ MBR implementation is amazing.
+However, since it uses a TN panel, you get narrow viewing angles and the colors look washed out in comparison to the XG2431 yet it’s twice the price.

 Overall, the ViewSonic XG2431 is an excellent gaming monitor for competitive gaming thanks to its low input lag, quick response time, VRR support and impeccable MBR performance and customization.
 Moreover, its IPS panel ensures vivid and consistent colors with wide viewing angles.

 |Resolution||1920×1080 (Full HD)|

 |Colors||16.7 million (true 8-bit)|